Xilinx/Vitis_Libraries/blas/docs/src/user_guide/L3/L3_example.rst

 .. _example_l3:

 =====================
-L3 API example
+L3 API Example
 =====================

-For example code references please follow the link below.
+For example code references, use the following link.

-**1. Vitis BLAS L3 compilation**
+**1. Vitis BLAS L3 Compilation**

-All examples provided here could be built with compilation steps similar to the following, target could be either hw or hw_emu(for testing hw emulation)
+All examples provided here can be built with compilation steps similar to the following; the target can be either hw or hw_emu(for testing hw emulation).

 .. code-block:: bash

   make host TARGET=hw

-**2. Vitis BLAS L3 run**
+**2. Vitis BLAS L3 Run**

-Examples could be run with the following steps, target could be either hw or hw_emu(for testing hw emulation)
+Examples can be run with the following steps; the target can be either hw or hw_emu(for testing hw emulation).

 .. code-block:: bash

   make run TARGET=hw PLATFORM_REPO_PATHS=LOCAL_PLATFORM_PATH

-**3. Vitis BLAS L3 code example**
+**3. Vitis BLAS L3 Code Example**

-The following is an example of how to use Vitis BLAS API.
-Users always need to include header file xf_blas.hpp.
+The following is an example of how to use the AMD Vitis™ BLAS API.
+You always need to include the ``xf_blas.hppheader`` file.

 .. code-block:: c++